apache/metron/metron-analytics/metron-profiler/README.md

 *Default*: 1000

 A salt is prepended to the row key to help prevent hotspotting.
 This constant is used to generate the salt.
-Ihis constant should be roughly equal to the number of nodes in the Hbase cluster to ensure even distribution of data.
+This constant should be roughly equal to the number of nodes in the Hbase cluster to ensure even distribution of data.

 ### `profiler.hbase.table`